Sri Lanka has been known for its high quality spices for centuries, even before the island was ever known as Sri Lanka.

 Spices enhance the colour, fragrance and flavour of food.
-In addition many of them also have many health benefits.
+In addition, many of them also have many health benefits.
 Used in the right combination, spices can turn the simplest food into an aromatic and rich experience in the world of cooking.
-Of course, used incorrectly, if the wrong spices are combined, they will make food taste terrible and bitter.
-Hence care and knowledge is important for the successful use of spices
+Of course, if used incorrectly, and the wrong spices are combined, it will make food taste terrible and bitter.
+Hence care and knowledge are important for the successful use of spices.

 There are two kinds of cinnamon: Ceylon cinnamon and Cassia cinnamon.
 In the spice world, people often say that the Ceylon variety is the “real” one; however, in reality, both are from the same family of trees.
-Nevertheless, Ceylon cinnamon has a sweeter, fresher taste than the Cassia one, and if you are cooking Sri Lankan food, don’t ever replace one for the other.
-Sri Lanka is the number one producer and exporter of Ceylon cinnamon
+Nevertheless, Ceylon cinnamon has a sweeter, fresher taste than Cassia, and if you are cooking Sri Lankan food, don’t ever replace one with the other.
+Sri Lanka is the number one producer and exporter of Ceylon cinnamon.

 unusually flavourful and pungent.